booksbyus/mkbook/README.md

 Required Linux packages:

-- rasterizer
+- rasterizer from libbatik-java (Ubuntu) you might also want to install libxmlgraphics-common-java (Ubuntu).
-- pygmentize
+- pygmentize from python-pygments (Ubuntu)
 - Perl Tree::Trie

 ## Workflow

-# Edit each chapter as a file chnn.txt
+- Edit each chapter as a file chnn.txt
-# run ./build in produce
+- run ./build in produce
-# this produces ODF, HTML, MD files
+- this produces ODF, HTML, MD files
-# for printable PDF, load ODF in LibreOffice and save as PDF/A-a1.
+- for printable PDF, load ODF in LibreOffice and save as PDF/A-a1.

 For an index, set the INDEX variable in the .book file to a file (index.txt is an example) containing one keyword per line.
 To